 You can be attacked to Ransomware in various forms- It can be by mistake downloaded if you visit compromised website that may look legitimate but has malware slinking on it, possibly in advertisements approaches.
 It could also be on the back of other malware, or in links and attachments in phishing or spam emails.

 Prevention is the best approach to consider because once the Ransomware itself has entered your machine- it could be impossible to eliminate.
 As we know, there’s no single “Silver Bullet” to keep you 100% or wholly shielded from such threats.
-That’s why we, the IT Software professionals located at Katy, scrutinize your issue and implement the latest upgrade machine learning, which can spot and block and spot unknown malware variants before they can do any damage.
+As IT professionals in Katy, we thoroughly analyze your concerns.
+We employ cutting-edge machine learning to detect and prevent unknown malware variants from causing harm.

 Few key points to remember and which will be evident why Ransomware is going to stay and how you can protect it;

 - Remain up to date with the security patches from your OS providers and any other apps running on your PC or smart devices.
 Turning on automatic update mode will make this hassle-free and keep you safe.

 - Invest in anti-malware security from a reputable vendor proved to eradicate Ransomware.
 Trend Micro Security for your Mac, as well as your PC, offers robust protection against Ransomware by blocking emails, malicious websites, and files linked with the threats.